Costco Beer Battered Cod - Crispy Air Fryer + Serving Ideas

 Trident Seafood isn’t telling me much about the alleged wild-caught Alaska Cod they are using or even the beer battering, which is supposed to be one of the main selling points.

 There isn’t anything on the box that really describes the fish or the product.

 This is concerning to me, because the lack of information leads me to assume there is nothing about this cod to brag about.
-We all know if they had a truly amazing ingredient or specific catch or cooking method that it would be plastered all over the box.
+We all know if they had a truly fantastic ingredient or specific catch or cooking method that, it would be plastered all over the box.

 If they say nothing about their product, what does that mean?

 This isn’t just a Trident Seafoods issue; many other Costco frozen food items choose not to or can not brag about their food.

 How Much Does the Beer Battered Cod Cost at Costco?

 The Costco Beer-Battered Cod now sells for $17.99, and like most other items over the past year, it has increased in price.
 It was in “pricey” territory to begin with, but now it seems “expensive.”

 At the price of $17.99, Costco’s beer battered cod goes for $7.20 per pound.
 This is definitely expensive for frozen food, but it is reasonable for cod.
 Costco’s fresh cod sells for $7.99 a pound.